return42/sphkerneldoc/linux_src_doc/kernel/sched/core_c.rst

 .. c:function:: int idle_cpu(int cpu)

-    is a given cpu idle currently?
+    is a given CPU idle currently?

     :param int cpu:
         the processor in question.